California debates listing western Joshua tree as threatened

 “Climate change is a threat we haven’t had to deal with yet and I get that we’re struggling to figure out the best path forward, but it’s happening and it’s happening now," she told the commission.

-In 2019, the federal government designed to list the tree as a protected species.
+In 2019, the federal government declined to list the tree as a protected species.

 Register for free to continue reading